engagespark/phantomjs/README.md

+# engageSPARK changes

+This branch, es-master, only records these changes to the README, so that the bugfix-changes are not mixed up.

+To get a PhantomJS usable with our selenium tests, checkout branch es-2.0 and build it as normally.

+In includes these changes:

+* 5f663b8b39138c0510a7acac153a86492373988f [fixes](https://github.com/ariya/phantomjs/issues/12506#issuecomment-61698339) file-uploads by skipping gesture-processing.
+Whenever 2.0.1 gets released, this fix should be included already.

+You might get a weird error about file-uploads:

+    E               WebDriverException: Message: Error - incompatible type of argument(s) in call to _uploadFile(); candidates were
+    E                   _uploadFile(QString,QStringList)

+In this case you need to disable the "_is_remote" property of the RemoteDriver for the duration of calling `sendKeys`.
+By this you skip sending the files to be uploaded to PhantomJS via the Webdriver protocol.
+Instead, only the path is sent to the browser, which is the normal behavior.
+Unfortuantely, this entails that PhantomJS and the Seleniumtests must run on the same server, and you likely must send an absolute path.

+---

 # [PhantomJS](http://phantomjs.org) - Scriptable Headless WebKit

 PhantomJS ([www.phantomjs.org](http://phantomjs.org)) is a headless WebKit scriptable with JavaScript.
 It is used by hundreds of [developers](http://phantomjs.org/buzz.html) and dozens of [organizations](http://phantomjs.org/users.html) for web-related development workflow.